AuDigitalHealth/lingo/docs/USERGUIDE.md

 A reference set tool has been developed to supplement the RT2 in maintaining complex ECL-based reference sets.
-The tool is integrated with SI Snowstorm, and its user interface is embedded into Snomio to integrate with the shared Snomio/Authoring Platform user management and authentication.
+The tool is integrated with SI Snowstorm, and its user interface is embedded into Lingo to integrate with the shared Lingo/Authoring Platform user management and authentication.

 This tool provides 2 main features: